 The Little River Canyon National Preserve, about 45 minutes away, has areas for hikers, horseback riders, four-wheel drive vehicles, primitive camping, picnicking, swimming, class III to VI whitewater kayaking, cliff climbing (most routes are expert level) and rappelling; an 11-mile scenic drive overlooks the 600-foot-deep canyon and river.

-Rainbow City's Alabama Chocolate Festival features a taste-off competition, recording artists, arts and crafts vendors, and children's activities.
-The City of Southside's CityFest has an antique car show, children’s area, vendor marketplace, prizes, and all-day concerts.
+Annually, Rainbow City's Alabama Chocolate Festival features a taste-off competition, recording artists, arts and crafts vendors, amusement rides and children's activities.
+The City of Southside's CityFest and the Hokes Bluff Festival have an antique car shows, children’s areas, vendor marketplaces, prizes, and concerts.
 Glencoe's Celebration in the Park and the Altoona Day City Celebration have music, food and games.
 The Etowah County Fair has musical entertainment, food, games, amusement rides and a petting zoo, among other attractions.

 And, for weekend getaways, the Smoky Mountains and Gulf Coast beaches are within a half-day drive.